open-contracting/ocds-show/README.md

 ## Installation

-Clone this repository and run
+Clone this repository and run:

-`npm install .`
+    npm install .

 ## Development

-In order to compile the templates ready to use in the browser run
+In order to compile the templates ready to use in the browser run:

-`node build-frontend.js -w`
+    node build-frontend.js

-The -w option will watch the template files and recompile them after any changes.
+Or, to watch the templates and re-compile them after any changes:

+    node build-frontend.js -w

 A test file can be found in example/release_input.html.